-On the second day, we got up early in the morning and took the train back into town so that we could go to the Széchenyi Baths in the morning, therefore I could get ready afterwards instead of getting dressed twice.
+On the second day, we got up early in the morning and took the train back into town so that we could go to the Széchenyi Baths, one of Budapest’s best thermal spas, therefore I could get ready afterwards instead of getting dressed twice.
 Surprisingly, for early in the morning, it was still really busy!
 We still had to stand in line to get our pass watch.
 Once inside, you change and shower before getting into the thermal pools.
 We went directly outside in 38*F winter weather to enjoy the nice hot thermal pool which is surrounded by the beautiful outside exterior of the building and many statues.
 I honestly couldn’t believe something this beautiful was open to the public.
 It more looked like a big pool for royalty!
 We went around all the indoor thermal pools and the outside pool for about an hour, and Hans enjoyed a steam room for a little bit.

 Afterwards, we walked around and saw a few other things.
 But the fog started coming in thick and heavy, so we decided to find some lunch.
 We ended up finding the Hard Rock Café.
 I know, so cliché that I would eat there in Budapest, but Hans had never been to one before and so we went and enjoyed a nice meal for our late lunch, early New Years Eve dinner.
 We had decided to eat early because it seemed that all the restaurants were getting busy and required a reservation for New Years Eve.
 We didn’t want to take the risk of not being able to find somewhere to eat.